-I received some information form USAT this week that had covered the fact that the most competitive age group in Multisports is 40-44 I would add that the 45-49 is also becoming pretty competitive itself.
-While the tests and historical data from marathons shows that real declines don’t start occurring until the 50s I am also seeing some results in 50-60 year old Time Trial specialists that are much stronger than their younger contemporaries.
+I received some information from USAT this week that had covered the fact that the most competitive age group in Multisports is 40-44 I would add that the 45-49 is also becoming pretty competitive itself.
+While the tests and historical data from marathons shows that real declines don’t start occurring until the 50s I am also seeing some results in 50-60-year-old Time Trial specialists that are much stronger than their younger contemporaries.

-So how is it that these 4o and 50 something’s are doing so well?
+So how is it that these 40 and 50 something’s are doing so well?
 Is it time to train, better equipment, coaching or just the current couple of generations are just better athletes?
-I think some of this maybe true but I also believe that there has been an explosion in age group athletes and a focus form the sports medicine community on these new athletes.
+I think some of this may be true but I also believe that there has been an explosion in age group athletes and a focus from the sports medicine community on these new athletes.

 Age groupers can also limit the rate of decline in performance by adding strength training program that works on muscle groups specific to the range of motion(s) required by your given sport.
 I also cannot stress enough how big a part that nutrition plays in performance.
 The old computer adage, Garbage in is Garbage Out, is magnified for age groupers.
 Consuming more protein, whole foods and supplementing with calcium will go a long way.
 While this article is not meant to cover the entire spectrum of nutrition and supplements for masters competitors rest assured if you are 40+ years of age and are not paying attention to what you are eating you are doing your self a great disservice.

 How long do I want to continue racing?

 Not sure why have been thinking about this question so much as of late.
 I know there is more likely a time in the not too distant future that I will make the decision not based on physical reasons but more likely due to work load reasons as the coaching business grows into a full-time venture.
 On a positive note, it was made very clear to me this past spring that I can be very competitive as a masters athlete all the way up to my 60s.